steffitan23/cubstart-website/src/hw/web/hw3.md

     if (taskName.value != "") {
         // Initialize a const variable named "task", and set it equal to a new li element.
         /* YOUR CODE HERE */
-        task.innerHTML = taskName.value; // Here you set the li element you created to have the text value in the input field!
+        task.textContent = taskName.value; // Here you set the li element you created to have the text value in the input field!
         // Add this task to the end of taskList (this is the list you initialized earlier!). taskList./*YOUR CODE HERE*/
     }